-It is well said that “A sound mind dwells in the sound body”.
-This is greek proverb which insists that the mind, as well as body, should be both healthy and sound.
+Healthy Diet Meals doesn’t have to be overly complicated; it is well said that “A sound mind dwells in the sound body”.
+This is a greek proverb that insists that the mind, as well as body, should be both healthy and sound.

 A healthy person can think normally and can act smartly in every situation.
-A sound body refers to a healthy body which is free from diseases and is not obese.
-On the other hand, a sound mind refers to the mind that is capable of good, positive, controlled as well as free thinking.
+A sound body refers to a healthy body that is free from diseases and is not obese.
+On the other hand, a sound mind refers to the mind that is capable of good, positive, controlled as well as free-thinking.

-A healthy body can be achieved by maintaining healthy diet meals and good physical work-out.
-This physical work-out includes stern exercises such as push-ups, running or yoga.
-On the other hand, a healthy mind can be achieved by having a positive thinking and positive attitude in daily life.
+A healthy body can be achieved by maintaining a healthy diet, meals, and a good physical workout.
+This physical work-out includes stern exercises such as push-ups, running, or yoga.
+On the other hand, a healthy mind can be achieved by having positive thinking and a positive attitude in daily life.

-Researchers have found that people who have poor diet pattern such as junk foods, cold drinks, frequently smoking et al are most likely to become a victim of the poor mind.
+Researchers have found that people who have poor diet pattern such as junk foods, cold drinks, frequently smoking are most likely to become a victim of the poor mind.
 These people may also run into psychological problems such as Alzheimer’s disease in their old age.
-Alzheimer’s disease (AD) which is also known as Alzheimer disease or just Alzheimer’s, is a type of dementia that causes problems with memory, thinking, and behavior.
-In contrast, people who have healthy diet meals pattern such as milk, leafy vegetables, fruits et al have a better mindset.
+Alzheimer’s disease (AD), which is also known as Alzheimer’s disease or just Alzheimer’s, is a type of dementia that causes problems with memory, thinking, and behavior.
+In contrast, people who have healthy diet meals pattern such as milk, leafy vegetables, fruits have a better mindset.
 These people stay healthy even in their old age days.

-If you are not aware that you have faulty diet pattern then there are signs that will help you figure the dietary problems.
+If you are not aware that you have a faulty diet pattern, then there are signs that will help you figure the dietary problems.

-If you lack sufficient fiber then pipe that pulls excreta from body get sludgy and thereby slowing down the elimination of excreta.
+If you lack sufficient fiber, then the pipe that pulls excreta from the body gets sludgy and thereby slowing down the elimination of excreta.
 This is also known as the slow metabolic rate.
 According to dieticians, a healthy person must consume at least 30 grams of fiber in his/her meals daily.
-Food such as oats, lentils, beans, fruits (pears and apple), corn, whole grain cereals, wheat bran are all good source of fiber.
+Food such as oats, lentils, beans, fruits (pears and apple), corn, whole grain cereals, wheat bran are all good sources of fiber.

-You should begin the day with a balanced breakfast which should have low sugar, high protein and contain lots of micronutrients.
-Fruits, nuts (almond, cashew nuts et al), milk are all good source of energy.
+You should begin the day with a balanced breakfast which should have low sugar, high protein, and contain lots of micronutrients.
+Fruits, nuts (almond, cashew nuts, etc.), milk are all good sources of energy.

 You can boost your immune system by including paneer, chicken, lentils, milk, and fruits in your diet.

-Eating a balanced diet is good for your mental and your physical health.
-Your brain requires nutrients just like your other vital organs of the body such as heart, lungs, liver or muscles.
+Eating a balanced diet is good for your mental and physical health.
+Your brain requires nutrients just like your other vital organs of the body, such as the heart, lungs, liver, or muscles.

 We have listed below healthy diet meals that are particularly important to keep your grey matter healthy.